 Mistake fares are usually unbelievable prices that come due to errors or glitches in the system.
 They’re not always honored by airlines, but in case they do, you’ll be very happy.

 Sign Up For Frequent Flyer Programs and Credit Cards

-You should sign up for almost any Frequent Flyer Program available.
+You should sign up for almost any frequent flyer program available.
 This is a great way to get free flights, free upgrades etc..
-There’s even perks that come with just signing up and won’t cost you a thing.
+There are even perks that come with just signing up and won’t cost you a thing.
 Some of these programs have their own shopping portals where you can earn miles for going through them when doing your online shopping.
 Some have dinning programs.
-There’s also random offers that they will send out, where you can just earn miles with minimal effort.
+There are also random offers that they will send out, where you can just earn miles with minimal effort.